Understanding online payroll

 Employee self-service portal

-Employee self-service reduces your administrative workload.
+A self-service portal reduces your administrative workload.
 Team members log in to view their own pay stubs, download tax forms, and update personal details like addresses or bank accounts.

-Employees find their own copies of W-2s and answers to questions about year-to-date earnings.
+Employees can find their own copies of W-2s and check answers to questions about year-to-date earnings without contacting you directly.

 Digital pay stubs and W-2s